 One way to prevent this is to invest in a French door safety gate.
 These are designed to fit within the frame of the door.
 They extend across it to form a barrier that children can’t get through.
 These vary in build quality and functionality, but are suitable for most french doors, including uPVC french doors.

-Cheaper safety gates are generally unattractive and made from thin, fragile plastic that’ll snap within a few months.
-Pay a little more and you’ll get something sturdier.
-Another thing to consider is whether the French door safety gate you’re considering requires a threshold at the bottom – they can present a trip hazard when the gate is retracted.
+Cheaper safety gates are generally unattractive and made from thin fragile plastic that can snap within a few months.
+Pay a little more and you’ll get something sturdier for your external french doors.
+It is also worth noting whether the French door safety gate requires a threshold at the bottom.
+These can present a trip hazard when the gate is retracted.

 So far we’ve considered how to prevent the children and pets from escaping your home via the French Doors – but what about the danger posed by slamming?
 Trapped fingers and tails can be especially painful, while doors which are being constantly slammed are unlikely to enjoy long, happy lives.

 French Doors that open outward will create room in the interior of a property, but they’re also at far greater risk from stray gusts of wind.
 Compared to sliding patio doors, and other sliding glass doors, external french doors have an increased risk of breaking.
 What’s required is a means of holding both doors into position.

 Among the most straightforward is to drag a heavy object in front of both doors.
 If you rarely find yourself opening and closing the doors, then this solution might prove effective.
 A sufficiently weighty rock or plant-pot might do just the trick, even if both pose something of a tripping hazard.